garyhodgson/tinymce-renderer-plugin/README.md

 ## Description

-Provides a wysiwyg textarea renderer using the [TinyMCE Editor](http://tinymce.moxiecode.com).
+A Jira plugin that provides a wysiwyg textarea renderer using the [TinyMCE Editor](http://tinymce.moxiecode.com).

 ## Installation and Configuration